groton-school/sky-api/packages/school/docs/Api/TypesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$table_id = 0; // int | Format - int32.
+$tableId = 0; // int | Format - int32.
 The ID of the table type.
 The tableId is returned by <a href=\"https://developer.sky.blackbaud.com/docs/services/school/operations/V1TypesTablesGet\">Types table types</a> or from the settings area for the table within Blackbaud Education Management.
-$table_name = 'table_name_example'; // string | The name of the table type.
+$tableName = 'tableName_example'; // string | The name of the table type.
 The name is returned by <a href=\"https://developer.sky.blackbaud.com/docs/services/school/operations/V1TypesTablesGet\">Types table types</a> or from the settings area for the table within Blackbaud Education Management.
-$include_inactive = false; // bool | If set to true, returns inactive items for the table.
+$includeInactive = false; // bool | If set to true, returns inactive items for the table.
 Defaults to false.

 try {
-    $result = $apiInstance->v1TypesTablevaluesGet($table_id, $table_name, $include_inactive);
+    $result = $apiInstance->v1TypesTablevaluesGet($tableId, $tableName, $includeInactive);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling TypesApi->v1TypesTablevaluesGet: ', $e->getMessage(), PHP_EOL;